cjmet/Sandbox_Web/README.md

 ## Questions
 - container-type: interacts with grid and flex sizes and alignments.
 How do I correct or adjust for this?
-- Is it possible to combined more than one container query into a single content statement?
+- Is it possible to combine multiple different containers into a query?
-- Is there a way to re-write the container query to apply to self?
-I would rather read self-width instead of parent-width-adjusted-for-margins. alternatively Use an Invisible \<div> parent?
+- Is there a way to re-write the container query to apply the display-type? changes to self or sibling?
+I would rather read self-width instead of parent-width-adjusted-for-margins.
+- Alternatively Use an Invisible \<div> parent?
+But you would still need to adjust for the interactions issue noted above.

 ## Blog